On the Equality of Three Formulas for Brumer--Stark Units: Preliminaries for the multiplicative integral formula

 Recall that we have fixed an auxiliary finite set of primes of $F$, denoted $T$, that is disjoint from $S$.
 The partial zeta function associated to the sets $R$ and $T$ is defined by the group ring equation

-We assume that the set $T$ contains at least two primes of different residue characteristic or at least one prime $\eta$ with absolute ramification degree at most $\ell-2$ where $\eta$ lies above $\ell$.
+We assume that the set $T$ contains at least two primes of different residue characteristic or at least one prime $\eta$ with absolute ramification degree at most $\ell-2$, where $\eta$ lies above $\ell$.
 With this in place, the values $\zeta_{R,T}(K/F, \sigma, 0)$ are rational integers for any finite abelian extension $K/F$ unramified outside $R$ and any $\sigma \in \Gal(K/F)$.
 This was shown by Deligne-Ribet \cite{MR579702} and Cassou-Nogu\'es \cite{MR524276}.

 Our assumption on $T$ implies that there are no nontrivial roots of unity in $H$ that are congruent to $1$ modulo $T$.
 Thus the $\mathfrak{p}$-unit $u_T$ in Conjecture \ref{c:bs}, if it exists, is unique.
 Note also that our $u_T$ is actually the inverse of the $u$ in \cite[Conjecture $7.4$]{MR931448}.
-Throughout this paper, for ease of notation, we fix $T=\{ \lambda \}$ for an appropriate choice of $\lambda$.
+From \S \ref{s:u1} onwards, for ease of notation, we fix $T=\{ \lambda \}$ for an appropriate choice of $\lambda$.